 Commercial issues are left at the door so that POG members can share real-world experiences of government regulation, safety and environmental concerns, equipment performance, even people issues associated with working in remote locations.

+The purpose of the database is to collate an Australian relevant set of incident data that can be used to inform risk assessment processes such as Safety Management Studies.
 Conclusions drawn from the data may be used for a variety of purposes such as identifying key vulnerabilities, identifying the most effective pipe protection measures, demonstrating to regulators and other stakeholders that pipeline transportation is safe, and providing a basis for future revisions of AS 2885.

 Despite the length of pipelines around Australia and New Zealand tripling between 1985 and 2010, the incidents causing damage to pipelines dropped by almost two-thirds during this period.
 There has also never been a death or injury recorded connected with damage to a pipeline in Australia.
 Clearly, the Australian pipeline industry has a much better operational safety record than those of Europe and North America.

 Pipeline incident data is of growing interest around the world – the International Gas Union is seeking to harmonise disparate data from different countries and regions.
 In due course the APGA incident database will be Australia’s contribution to this work.

 - Establishing and managing the Pipeline Incident Database as a strategic management tool for the future of the pipeline industry.
 In 2013 the Group introduced an online incident reporting system to make it easier and more efficient for members to report incidents.

 - Organising Pipeline Controller Forums which brought together control room staff from operating companies to share information about better operations, better use of technology and developing a benchmark for control room operations.

 - Establishing a carbon efficiency sub-committee to share ideas on ways to save energy.